CPTarunika/My-First-Repository/README.md

 <p align="left">I am currently learning software testing and getting certificates from ATSQA</p>

-<p align="left">My name is Tarunika Chaudhary and I have worked as assistant professor in CSE department in SRMIST , from 2020 to 2023</p>
+<p align="left">Worked as assistant professor in CSE department in SRMIST , from 2020 to 2023</p>

 ###

-<h2 align="left">About me:Technology savvy and goal oriented, experienced educational instructor, with over 4.5 years of experience in Teaching.
+<h3 align="left">About me:Technology savvy and goal oriented, experienced educational instructor, with over 4.5 years of experience in Teaching.
 Versatile, reliable, and efficient with diverse background work experience in different educational sector.
-I am searching for new opportunities in the IT field to continuously improving professionally. </h2>
+I am searching for new opportunities in the IT field to continuously improving professionally. </h3>

 ###